 Thom Browne ’s stunted male silhouette and his otherworldly creations for women have placed him at the vanguard of New York’s fashion scene.
 His aesthetic and theatrical presentations has garnered Browne worldwide recognition and has led to extremely successful collaborations with Brooks Brothers and Moncler Gamme Bleu.

-Having undertaken a business degree at Notre Dame, Browne tried his hand at acting in LA.
-Whilst auditioning and working in commercial Browne discovered a passion for altering vintage men’s tailoring with Johnson Hartig now the co-designer of Libertine.
-Once resigned to the fact that acting was not the right path Browne sold his car and moved to New York in 1997, taking up a job as a Giorgio Armani salesman.
+Having obtained a business degree at Notre Dame, Browne tried his hand at acting in LA.
+While auditioning and working in commercials Browne discovered a passion for altering vintage men’s tailoring with Johnson Hartig, now the co-designer of Libertine.
+Once resigned to the fact that acting was not the right path, Browne sold his car and moved to New York in 1997, taking up a job as a Giorgio Armani salesman.
 He was then taken on by Club Monaco, then owned by Polo Ralph Lauren .
 Lauren saw Browne’s potential and hired the designer to be a part of Club Monaco’s design and merchandising team.

 In 2001 Browne started his own label, believing the ubiquity of casual dressing had created a gap in the market.
 Browne told New York Magazine, “I feel like jeans and a T-shirt have become Establishment.
 Everyone’s dressed down.
 So actually putting on a jacket is the anti-Establishment stance.”

-In 2003 he opened his made to measure store in New York, quickly followed by a presentation at New York Fashion Week in 2004.
-In 2007 he began his collaboration with Brooks Brothers, the following year he was named designer of the year by GQ.
+In 2003 he opened his made-to-measure store in New York, quickly followed by a presentation at New York Fashion Week in 2004.
+In 2007 he began his collaboration with Brooks Brothers and the following year was named designer of the year by GQ.
 In 2013 the CFDA awarded Browne its Menswear Designer of the year Award.